Eduard Vilde: Life and career

-Vilde grew on the farm where his father worked.
-In 1883 he began working as a journalist.
+Vilde grew up on the farm where his father worked.
+In 1883, he began working as a journalist.
 He spent a great deal of his life traveling abroad and he lived for some time in Berlin in the 1890s, where he was influenced by materialism and socialism.
 His writings were also guided by the realism and naturalism of the French writer Émile Zola (1840–1902).
 In addition to being a prolific writer, he was also an outspoken critic of Tsarist rule and of the German landowners.
 With the founding of the first Estonian republic in 1919, he served as an ambassador in Berlin for several years, and spent the last years of his life editing and revising an enormous volume of his collected works.
 After his death in 1933, he became the first person to be interred at Metsakalmistu, in the Pirita district of Tallinn.